AcidicSoil/mirrorwright-orchestrator/assistant-prompts/cua-prompt.md

-# Cursor promptrouter: Auto-generated Prompt
+# Cursor cua: Auto-generated Prompt

-Based on role: "Route user prompts to optimal model and protocol phase context based on task intent and current orchestration scope."
+Based on role: "Computer Use Agent for controlled file operations, command execution, and web browsing."

 This prompt would be generated based on:
 1. The assistant's role description